Analytical Lead/Research Fellow

 I have an honorary post with NHS Grampian as a data analyst.
 We work closely with NHS Grampian across our range of projects.

-I'm collaborating with the Health Foundation as analytic lead of our Networked Data Lab.
+I'm collaborating with the Health Foundation as analytic lead of our Networked Data Lab in partnership with sites in Wales, London, Liverpool, and Leeds.

 My research on chronic pain is done as part of the Patient-centred Care of Fibromyalgia (PACFiND) consortium.